 The second thing we have right is the regular involvement of leaders.
-Their meetings give the process an authority and drive - 'horsepower', as Paul Keating puts it - which could never be matched by ministers alone, and which keeps APEC moving forward.
+Their meetings give the process an authority and drive - 'horsepower', as my former leader Paul Keating puts it - which could never be matched by ministers alone, and which keeps APEC moving forward.
 That allows APEC to play a powerful role as the principal catalyst for global trade liberalisation.
-The "downpayments" made at Osaka on future liberalisation, notably by Japan, China and Indonesia, showed a degree of resolve and leadership that the G7 members could not achieve at Halifax earlier this year.
+The "downpayments" made at Osaka on future liberalisation, notably by Japan, China and Indonesia, showed a degree of resolve and leadership that the G7 members certainly could not achieve at their summit in Halifax.
 What APEC demonstrates overall is that economic competition is not a zero-sum game - but rather one in which everyone can benefit through a cooperative approach.

 The other major institutional dimension of cooperative activity in the region has been specifically in the security area, with the creation of the ASEAN Regional Forum (ARF).
-The inaugural Bangkok meeting last year brought together all eighteen major security players in the region for the first time.
+The inaugural Bangkok meeting in 1994 brought together all eighteen major security players in the region for the first time.
 We discussed matters like multilateral dialogue, trust and confidence building, preventive diplomacy and non-proliferation.
-Some active intersessional dialogue since then, and a second ministerial meeting in Brunei in August this year, have served to demonstrate the ARF's viability and its suitability as a vehicle for addressing regional security questions.
-The Brunei meeting demonstrated that no issue, including the South China Sea, was too sensitive to be included on the ministerial agenda, and it set up a practical and substantial program of work that will feed into the next meeting in Indonesia next year.
+Some active intersessional dialogue since then, and a second ministerial meeting in Brunei in August last year, have served to demonstrate the ARF's viability and its suitability as a vehicle for addressing regional security questions.
+The Brunei meeting demonstrated that no issue, including the South China Sea, was too sensitive to be included on the ministerial agenda.
+It set up, moreover, a practical and substantial program of work that has continued throughout the last year and will feed into the next ministerial meeting in Indonesia in July.

 It is important not to have unrealistic expectations of what the ARF can do.
 Its progress is bound to be evolutionary rather than dramatic in character.
 But the evidence to date is that it can and will make a difference.
-I think it did this year in helping to defuse the South China Sea problem.
-Another significant straw in the wind is China's recent announcement that it will henceforth publish information about its national defence policies, which is exactly what we and others have been arguing for in the ARF as a means of increasing trust in the region.
-China has already made a start in this direction with the recent publication of its paper on arms control and disarmament.
+I think it did last year, in helping to defuse the South China Sea problem.
+Another significant straw in the wind was China's announcement late last year that it will henceforth publish information about its national defence policies, which is exactly what we and others have been arguing for in the ARF as a means of increasing trust in the region.
+China has already made a start in this direction with the publication of a useful paper on arms control and disarmament.

-I have been arguing for some time - including in the PacRim speech I couldn't personally deliver last year when snowbound in Mongolia! - that there really is something going on in the Asia Pacific which justifies us as being thought of and spoken of as a 'community' - not in the capital-C European sense, but implying nonetheless a strong sense of mutual familiarity, geographic linkage and common cause.
+I have been arguing for some time that there really is something going on in the Asia Pacific which justifies us as being thought of and spoken of as a 'community' - not in the capital-C European sense, but implying nonetheless a strong sense of mutual familiarity, geographic linkage and common cause: something caught by the flavour of the usual Chinese characters for "community", which mean literally, as I understand it, "big family".

 Underlying all the cross currents of economic and political activity, and the self conscious development of 'community' institutions like APEC and ARF, is the phenomenon of technological and cultural convergence - whereby countries of very different backgrounds are developing, under the particular impact of modern communications technology, information bases, practices, institutions, tastes and outlooks that are ever more similar.
-We have come to do things more alike, see things more alike and develop institutions and processes that are more alike in how we conduct business, administer governments, absorb information and enjoy our leisure.
+We have come to do things more alike, see things more alike and develop institutions and processes that are more alike, in how we conduct business, administer governments, absorb information and enjoy our leisure.
 This is a world wide phenomenon, but it is nowhere more evident than in the Asia Pacific.